OriolFilter/Docker_101/README.md

         published: 8081 # This time we decide to publish port 8081
 ```

+Once we created the compose file only left start it.

+    $ docker-compose  -f docker-compose2.yml up

+>-f: Let us specify the path to the file desired to use.

 To test if it works you can open http://localhost:8080 and http://localhost:8081.

 # docker stacks